woocommerce/woocommerce/tests/e2e-tests/README.md

 The following packages are being used to write tests:

 - `e2e-test-utils` - End-To-End (E2E) test utils for WordPress.
-You can find the full list of utils [here](https://github.com/WordPress/gutenberg/tree/master/packages/e2e-test-utils).
+You can find the full list of utils [here](https://github.com/WordPress/gutenberg/tree/master/packages/e2e-test-utils);
+- `puppeteer-utils` - Utilities and configuration for running puppeteer against WordPress.
+See details in the [package's repository](https://github.com/Automattic/puppeteer-utils).

 ## Debugging tests